vaibhavahuja/pixyll/_posts/2018-04-25-sarcasm-detection.md

 layout:     post
 title:      Sarcastic or not?
 date:       2018-04-25 11:21:29
-summary:    Can a machine learn if a sentence is sarcastic?
+summary:    Can a machine tell if a sentence is sarcastic?
 categories: ml nlp
 ---